 Earlier on it was already becoming clear that these boxes were difficult to monitor due to the unexpected fast decomposition of the wood casing.

 Also, I noticed that the level of the filling tended to lower dramatically, clearly they also seem to need regular topping up, in particular in the box in the middle.
-For more see
+For more see the latest nest box update.

 The Dutch nesting posts look a very promising way of monitoring stag beetles breeding sites, and they have now been added to the pyramids resulting in a lollipop.